Skip to main content

 “So tell us about the cities.”
 Kashim insisted.
 “Chacha stays in big cities.”
 He told the wide-eyed girl.

-Swadhin noticed that the pictures he had framed were still not hung from the walls.
-Abhaya seemed busy through the day, and the only time he saw her was when she served lunch alongside Boudis and Nonibala Debi was pestering him about finding a job near home once he graduated.
+Swadhin noticed that the pictures he had framed were still not hung on the walls.
+Abhaya seemed busy throughout the day, and the only time he saw her was when she served lunch alongside Boudis and Nonibala Debi was pestering him about finding a job near home once he graduated.
 He eyed her serving food without looking up at him.
 Was she upset?
 He needed to clear his part.

 “I am ready for my lessons.”
 She said plainly.
 He half turned on the chair.

 “Why have you not hung the pictures?
 Did nobody help you with the nails?”
-Abhaya’s hand stopped from picking up the chalk and slate.
+Abhaya’s hand stopped picking up the chalk and slate.
 “Should I tell someone…”

-“I don’t want to…” She bit her lips unsurely.
+“I don’t want to…” She bit her lips, unsurely.
 Swadhin frowned.

 “What happened?
 Did someone say something?”
 Abhaya shook her head as her voice trembled.
 “Did you not like the frames?”

 “Seeing their picture every day will … “ She gulped.
 “It will make my living here difficult… remind me…” Her eyes were teary.
-Swadhin got up from his chair alarmed and sat down on the edge of the bed opposite her.
+Swadhin got up from his chair, alarmed, and sat down on the edge of the bed opposite her.

 “I’m sorry if I upset you with…”

 “It is not your fault.”
-Abhaya interrupted, wiping her tears, “For most of the day I try to not remember… I truly do … and then at night when I am alone…” Swadhin looked up at her words.
+Abhaya interrupted, wiping her tears, “For most of the day, I try to not remember… I truly do … and then at night when I am alone…” Swadhin looked up at her words.
 “Do you feel lonely?
 Do you want me to stay a few days?”
 He placed his hand unsurely on her alta-clad ones.
 His touch was warm and familiar to Abhaya’s cold fingers.
 Abhaya was suddenly aware of his concerned gaze.
 She shook her head, slipping her hand away from his, “No.” Her reply was firm, almost as if to remind Swadhin that he was not needed.
 Swadhin felt a little uneasy at the implication and cursed himself.
 Of course, she did not want him around.
 He cleared his throat.

 “Meera Di came by because she heard of the wedding.”
-Swadhin was not sure where he was going with it but he tried.
+Swadhin was not sure where he was going with it, but he tried.
 Abhaya eyed him.

 “I don’t need to hear what you…” Swadhin interrupted her.